CarterNerds/deploy/README.md

 Bash script to handle Git deployment
 ------------------------------------

-After downloading move the deploy file to /usr/local/bin for each access via the command: deploy
+After downloading move the deploy file to /usr/local/bin for each access via the terminal command: deploy

 ##Deploying to a server: